 4. Make a list of nonnegotiables.

 Like, say, outdoor space — and avoid touring places that don't tick those boxes, advises Bean.
-Otherwise you risk falling in love and having to change your plans to make
+Otherwise you risk falling in love and having to change your plans to make it work.

 5. If the majority of your friends and family are traveling, consider a central location.